KZedan/CV/README.md

 I was 14 when I downloaded my first C++ book.
 I then got into music and started playing drums, started gigging and touring.
 Alongside my musician's career I worked in retail, sales and customer service.

-Fast forward 12 years I applied for my first coding course at Makers Aacademy.
+Fast forward 12 years I applied for my first coding course at Makers.

-I started at makers barely knowing how to do fizzbuzz in Ruby and graduated having made a VR Pac-Man game in C#.
+I started at Makers barely knowing how to do fizzbuzz in Ruby and graduated having made a VR Pac-Man game in C#.

 As a former sales rep, customer service specialist and catering assistant I have a lot more to offer than just problem solving skills.
 I am looking for a software engineering role to progress my skills further.